 The user should have some Identity Assurance Level (IAL), but that is not part of this report.

-Issuers of credentials that contain a subject’s sensitive personal information will expect the subject to provide a high level of authentication assurance to access that information.

-The user will be able to access the identifier and protection levels of any verifier before the user is requested to supply any personal information.

 Overview of the Problem

 The rapid advance of technology brings with it a promise that technology can improve our lives.
 Several efforts at creating a “Human-Centric Digital Identity”, including Elizabeth Garber have made a point of saying how the new identity technology “creates broader opportunities for inclusion.”
 (Garber 2023) The reality is that technological change brings insecurity and confusion to those who are not part of the change process.
 Poor and marginalized communities do not have the resources or capabilities to purchase the new technology and so are increasingly excluded from the rapidly evolving community that the comparatively well-off creators of these changes call home.
 And so, they are increasingly falling further behind.